DavidScobie/Machine_Learning/docs/pytorch.md

-# Get started with PyTorch with medical imaging
+# Learning PyTorch for Medical Imaging

 ## PyTorch as a paralell computing tool
 https://pytorch.org/